Signature Event Showcases Exploration, Creativity, and Grit

 Tsien has frequently led architecture classes at her alma mater and colleges and universities across the country.

-The exhibition includes more than 250 original works created by graduating students, select undergraduate projects, and a digital showcase of works by architecture and design alumni of CoAD.
-Exhibitors will be on hand to explain their concepts and the technology used to accomplish their work.
+The exhibition, which attracted the largest audience of its four years with nearly 400 in attendance, included more than 250 original works created by graduating students, select undergraduate projects, and a digital showcase of works by architecture and design alumni of CoAD.
+Exhibitors were on hand to explain their concepts and the technology used to accomplish their work.

-“The energy and ambition of the students truly make this event special,” said Lilian Crum, associate dean of CoAD.
-“It’s not only a celebration of their academic journey but also a meaningful bridge between education and industry.”
+“The energy and ambition of the students truly made this event special,” said Lilian Crum, associate dean of CoAD.
+“It was not only a celebration of their academic journey but also a meaningful bridge between education and industry.”

-ShowLTU CoAD 2025 embraces the university’s core philosophy of theory and practice by presenting new, original work and concepts that will shape the future of the industry.
+ShowLTU CoAD 2025 embraced the university’s core philosophy of theory and practice through the presentation of new, original work and concepts that shape the future of the industry.

-Crum said that the networking experience is a key aspect of ShowLTU CoAD.
+Crum said the networking experience was a key aspect of ShowLTU CoAD.

-“This is a valuable opportunity to connect with the next generation of creative professionals and see how their ideas are already impacting the future of architecture and design,” Crum said.
+“This was a valuable opportunity to connect with the next generation of creative professionals and see how their ideas are already impacting the future of architecture and design,” Crum said.

 “The award is prestigious,” Crum said.
-“It is only awarded to the top 100 graduating architecture or interior design students across the country.”
+“It was only awarded to the top 100 graduating architecture or interior design students across the country.”

 CoAD Dean Karl Daubmann expressed his excitement about this year’s ShowLTU.
 “I am truly proud of our students, future leaders in architecture and design.
-Their year-end projects demonstrate their unique creativity, their problem-solving skills, and their adaptation of new and emerging technologies.
+Their year-end projects demonstrated their unique creativity, problem-solving skills, and the adaptation of new and emerging technologies.

-Having a guest lecturer of the renown of Billie Tsien is a highlight of ShowLTU CoAD 2025.
-We invite industry leaders and the public to join us either in person or via livestream.
-Her talk promises to be interesting, aspirational, and provocative.
+Having a guest lecturer of the renown of Billie Tsien was a highlight of ShowLTU CoAD 2025.”

 By